TCU runs roughshod over winless Kansas in 59-23 victory

 TCU had no such trouble in this one.

-Duggan threw two TD passes to Pro Wells and another to Carter Ware, and Derius Davis returned a punt for a score, as coach Gary Patterson’s crew raced to a 38-12 halftime lead.
+Duggan threw two TD passes to Pro Wells and another to Carter Ware, and Derius Davis returned a punt for a score, as Patterson’s crew romped to a 38-12 halftime lead.
 They settled into a ground-and-pound approach from there, and a pick-six from C.J.
 Caesar II and fumble recovery for a score by Dee Winters put an exclamation mark on the win.

 The Jayhawks (0-8, 0-7) tried errant and unsuccessful Jalon Daniels and Thomas MacVittie before giving Miles Kendrick a shot at quarterback.
 The third-stringer provided a spark, completing 11 of 18 passes for 166 yards with two TD passes to freshman Luke Grimm, who’d had just nine catches without a score all season.

-Still, he hardly overcame a defense that allowed at least 52 points for the fourth straight game.
+Still, he hardly could overcome a defense that allowed at least 52 points for the fourth straight game.

-TCU set the tone by running seven straight times to start the game and finishing the drive with a field goal, then it forced Kansas into three straight three-and-outs that the Horned Frogs answered with three consecutive touchdowns.
+TCU plowed down field for an opening field goal, then it forced Kansas into three straight three-and-outs that the Horned Frogs answered with three consecutive touchdowns — and they were off and running.
+Literally.

-On the first, Duggan dropped back on third-and-11 and hoisted a 46-yard pass to the 6-foot-4, 250-pound Wells, who walked backward into the end zone without a Jayhawk defender within 20 yards.
+On the first TD, Duggan dropped back on third-and-11 and hoisted a 46-yard pass to the 6-foot-4, 250-pound Wells, who walked backward into the end zone without a Jayhawk defender within 20 yards.
 On the second, Duggan tossed a 26-yard TD pass to the 6-4, 249-pound Ware, who didn’t have a defender within 30 yards of him.

 Yes, the Jayhawks managed to lose a quarter-ton of tight ends on consecutive series.

+“Whatever way we score,” Duggan said, “I’m going to be very happy.”

-Their problems boiled over after that, when a snap over Daniels’ head resulted in fourth-and-33 at their own 3-yard line.
+Their problems boiled over when a snap over Daniels’ head resulted in fourth-and-33 at their own 3-yard line.
 Kansas punter Reis Vernon, who had already shanked one kick, drilled a liner at Davis, who deftly weaved his way through the coverage for a 37-yard return that made it 24-0.

 At that point, the Horned Frogs had 187 yards total offense.
 Kansas had minus-20.